-6.3 Secure Print
+6.3 Secure print

-The Secure Print function requires the user to enter a jobspecific password at the Fiery server to allow the job to print.
-This feature requires an LCD interface local to the Fiery server.
+The secure print function requires the user to enter a jobspecific password at the Fiery server to allow the job to print.

-The feature's purpose is to limit access to a document to a user who (a) has the password for the job and (b) can enter it locally at the Fiery server.
+This feature requires access from the printer's control panel.
+The feature's purpose is to limit access to a document to a user who (a) has the password for the job and (b) can enter it locally at the printer's control panel.